 What to look for when buying fresh lobster

-When shopping for a fresh lobster look for long antennas.
+When shopping for fresh lobster, look for the long antenna.
 This means that the lobster hasn’t been in the tank as long.
-The longer the lobster sits in the tank, the meat to water ratio goes down, as banded lobsters tend to not eat as much.
+The longer the lobster sits in the tank, the meat-to-water ratio goes down, as banded lobsters tend not to eat as much.

 Where to buy fresh Maine lobster

-Once you have moved past the region and buying debate, move onto the cooking one.
-Local Mainer’s will tell you the only way to eat a lobster is to steam them, but this gal disagrees and thinks a char-grilled butter-drenched lobster is just as good.
+Once you have moved past the region and buying debate, move on to the cooking one.
+Local Mainers will tell you the only way to eat a lobster is to steam them, but many people disagree and think a grilled butter-drenched lobster is just as good.

 5 from 2 votes